danielyoureelewis/dictionary_group/README.md

 The WSD module then uses wordnet, spacy, and calls on a few different APIs to disambiguate the word in English, French, or Spanish.

-note: sometimes failures occur with Spanish due to words not being stemmed properly.
+note: sometimes failures occur with Spanish and French due to words not being stemmed properly, but less so than the demo showed.

 To use the WSD module as a seperate python module, copy it into your projects directory and import it like normal.
 The function get_def() takes a JSON object in the following format.